 I laughed as it’s something we at Green Acre have said for a long time.
 There’s just nothing that compares to the experience of just doing it each and every day.

 What JD and his team and Tonya and I have discovered is that being an aquaponic farmer is an interesting mix of construction worker, marketer, manager, aquaponic evangelist, customer service rep, farmer, teacher and perhaps most importantly, a MacGyver extraordinaire.
 Remember that show?
 This guy could make a bomb out of a stick of gum, a Coke and some toothpaste!
 Well, I don’t think either JD or I have ever had the need for a bomb, yet, but we have sure had to be innovative and creative and have developed an immeasurable wealth of knowledge and experience.

-We have come to realize that there are so many things that our every day experiences have taught us and it is why we are committed to delivering that in our training.
-It may be how to mitigate an aphid explosion across 1000′s of heads of lettuce as opposed to a backyarder’s few heads or how to efficiently deliver cold product or harvest or seed on a large scale, but its things others that don’t actually farm just won’t know.
+We have come to realize that there are so many things that our everyday experiences have taught us and it is why we are committed to delivering that in our training.
+It may be how to mitigate an aphid explosion across thousands of heads of lettuce as opposed to a backyarder’s few heads or how to efficiently deliver cold product or harvest or seed on a large scale, but it’s things others that don’t actually farm just won’t know.
 JD, having been an aquaponic gardener for years and having made the transition to commercial farmer last year understands this better than most.
 JD says,

 Even the students from our last course commented that they were amazed at how much of the experience that we shared was so contingent upon us doing this for a living.
 One grateful student exclaimed,

 I love that you guys are so into sharing your info and presenting your experience to keep us from making the same mistakes!